Jan200101/switcheroo-control/README.md

 to verify that the right video card/GPU is used when launching the application normally, and through “Launch using Dedicated Graphics Card”.

-Or run `make -C tests install` to install a test application that uses the `PrefersNonDefaultGPU` `.desktop` property.
+Or run `make -C tests/app install` to install a test application that uses the `PrefersNonDefaultGPU` `.desktop` property.

 Tested on